Is a dive liveaboard necessary to experience the best wreck diving in the world?

-Many times liveaboard boats tend to be more expensive than diving resorts, although this will depend on the resort you stay at, and the liveaboard you choose for that matter.
+Liveaboard dive boats tend to be more expensive than diving resorts.
+Although this will depend on the resort you stay at and the liveaboard you choose.

 However, what you need to consider when looking at this extra cost is that all meals are included on a liveaboard.
-There’s also the convenience factor of being close to the wrecks and not having the hassle of going back and forth to the resort each day.
+There’s also the convenience factor of being close to the wrecks.
+You won’t have the hassle of going back and forth to the resort each day.

 Are these worth the extra cost?
 Only you’ll be able to answer that question.